 In the wake of COVID-19, FFA will hold its first Regional Roundtable Ashland Independent Film Festival: HOME EDITION online on Friday, April 17th – an online day of professional development.
 Along with group conversations and fun activities, we’ll be bringing a little bit of Ashland Independent Film Festival to you.

 Regional Roundtables are open to all.
 FFA members pay a registration of $30, which includes access to anyone within their organization and to post-roundtable session recordings.
 Non-members pay $35.
-Register now.
+Registration is now closed.

 Prior to April 17th, we’ll send you all the information you need, including zoom links, phone numbers for breakout group conversations and ingredients you’ll need for our group activities, should you choose to participate.
 Please register by April 10.

-4:25pm: Small Groups Breakout: Participants will be randomly assigned to each other to participate in a 15-minute phone call or facetime to discuss a specific topic.
+4:25pm EST: Small Groups Breakout: Participants will be randomly assigned to each other to participate in a 15-minute phone call/Zoom to discuss a specific topic.

-4:45pm: TBA Filmmaker/Festival Session: We’ll close out the gathering with a TBA session for festival organizers and the filmmakers behind the AIFF official selections.
+4:45pm EST: Filmmaker/Festival Happy Hour: We’ll close out the gathering with a meet-and-greet session for festival organizers and the filmmakers behind the AIFF official selections.

 The Southern Oregon Film Society was founded in 2001 and produces the nationally acclaimed Ashland Independent Film Festival (AIFF), as well as educational and cultural programs for more than 10,000 patrons annually.
 The AIFF has grown from an all-volunteer organization to one with six year-round and a dozen seasonal staff.